-“The customer's buy-in and commitment to the lean software delivery process was key to the success of this engagement,” Raymond King, managing director at Devbridge Group, London, said.
+“The customer's buy-in and commitment to the lean software delivery process was key to the success of this engagement,” Raymond King, managing director at Devbridge, London, said.
 “While this project highlights our top people, speed, and transparency–having a motivated client is important to speeding up the overall delivery process.”

 Two custom-developed Relativity add-ons were delivered on-time and under-budget.
 Launched in July, the products are already in use by the Forensics Technology team and are exceeding the originally intended expectations.
 As a result, the e-discovery process is now more streamlined.

-“Delivering the two Relativity add-ons wouldn't have been possible within the timescales set without the knowledge, experience, and engagement from the Devbridge team.” the company said.
+“Delivering the two Relativity add-ons wouldn't have been possible within the timescales set without the knowledge, experience, and engagement from the Devbridge team,” Joel said.

 The customer reports that its new productivity add-ons have streamlined process workflow, enabling teams to complete tasks faster and with greater accuracy.
 In a recent case, there was a 26x increase in efficiency: A specific task that would have taken five workings days to complete now takes less than an hour and a half.

 “It’s not just the ability to do things quicker.
-Yes, it was 26 times more efficient, but it also helps us reduce human error by reducing mundane activities,” the company said.
+Yes, it was 26 times more efficient, but it also helps us reduce human error by reducing mundane activities,” Joel said.
 “This gives us the confidence that all queries had been checked and were correct before executing them”

 Now that these critical tasks can be completed faster and with fewer resources, the increased efficiency of being able to utilize the Relativity platform more effectively now provides the team with additional options around how they can go to market.

-“We can potentially play in markets where we previously couldn't due to price sensitivities or alternatively realize greater margins,” the director of forensic technology said.
+“We can potentially play in markets where we previously couldn't due to price sensitivities or alternatively realize greater margins,” Joel said.